 YouTube and social media have made video adverts accessible to brands of all sizes and Halloween is a perfect time to get your witchy hats on and come up with some great visual content for your seasonal campaign.

-Admittedly the following example comes from a brand with a big ol’ budget, but Renault show how, with a little creative thinking, you can create great Halloween content, even if your core offering isn’t especially spooky.
+Admittedly, the following example comes from a brand with a big ol’ budget.
+But Renault show how, with a little creative thinking, you can create great Halloween content even if your core offering isn’t especially spooky.

-Renault’s partner agency, Publicis, explained that “While we wanted to piggyback the Halloween wave and create something bold for Renault, we also needed to create something meaningful for the brand.
-We have shown Renault’s commitment to making customer’s life easier, by inviting classic Halloween characters zombie and vampires to act as consumers.”
+Renault’s partner agency, Publicis, explained: “While we wanted to piggyback the Halloween wave and create something bold for Renault, we also needed to create something meaningful for the brand.
+We have shown Renault’s commitment to making the customer’s life easier by inviting the classic Halloween characters of zombies and vampires to act as consumers.”

 As discussed earlier, a big spending market for Halloween is millennials and these folks spend a lot of time online.
 That’s ample opportunity to creep them out in the best way and stick in their minds by having your spooky themed banner ads stalk them as they surf.

 Sharing clickbait.
 Evil.